 After touching a bandage

 Change the patient’s bedding once a week, or more often if it’s soiled with feces or body fluids.
-Wash and dry it alone in a washer and dryer.
-Use hot water with detergent and liquid bleach.
-Wear disposable gloves when handling soiled laundry.
+Wash and dry it alone in a washer and dryer using the warmest temperatures recommended on the labels.
+Use liquid bleach during the wash cycle if the label permits.

-Thoroughly clean surfaces, such as tabletops and sinks.
-Keep bathrooms, toilets, and bedside commodes clean.
-A mixture of 1/4 cup of bleach to 1 quart of water prepared daily works great for this.
+Clean surfaces like tabletops and sinks really well.
+Keep bathrooms, toilets and bedside commodes clean.
+A mixture of 1/4 cup of bleach to 1 quart of water works great for this.